Fertility Hopes and How to Achieve Them

-However, if there are medical concerns, or you suspect you have an infertility issue that may impact the fertility hopes you have, there is no harm in making an appointment sooner rather than later.
+However, if there are medical concerns, or you suspect you have an infertility issue that may impact the fertility hopes, there is no harm in making an appointment sooner rather than later.
 Below, we’ll review the best doctor to assist you, the process of a fertility assessment, and different options that can help you conceive.

 Fertility Hopes: What Kind of Doctor Should You See?

 While you have the option to see a Primary Care Physician for your overall health (which can impact your ability to get pregnant), or an OB/GYN, which stands for an obstetrician-gynecologist and specializes in a woman’s overall reproductive health, when it comes to fertility hopes and trying to conceive, you should see a doctor known as a Reproductive Endocrinologist.